exonum/exonum/components/api/README.md

 Note that the crate rarely needs to be imported directly; it is re-exported by the `exonum` crate.

-## Known Issues

-### Server Restart on Windows

-The server restart after the set of endpoints is updated seems to be broken in some Windows environments.
-The restart process hangs up, and the HTTP server becomes unresponsive.

 ## License

 `exonum-api` is licensed under the Apache License (Version 2.0).